dhirajmahato/Foundation_of_Data_Science_IIMB/Week1: Descriptive_Statistics.md

 Hypothesis testing is a statistical method used to make inferences about a population based on sample data.

 Common assumptions include:
-- Independence: The observations in the sample are independent of each other.
+- **Independence**: The observations in the sample are independent of each other.
-- Random sampling: The sample is representative of the population being studied.
+- **Random sampling**: The sample is representative of the population being studied.
-- Normality: The data or test statistics follow a normal distribution.
+- **Normality**: The data or test statistics follow a normal distribution.
-- Homogeneity a of variance: The variance of the variables is equal across groups being compared.
+- **Homogeneity a of variance**: The variance of the variables is equal across groups being compared.

 #### 2. Type I and Type II Errors:
 #### 3. Confidence Intervals: